Indian National Congress·Rajya Sabha MP from Karnataka

 Namma Bengaluru’s startup culture works in the open.
 People here put their work out before it is finished and let others pull it apart.
 I want to hold this seat the same way.

-I would rather hold a position you can see and argue with while it is still forming.
+I would rather hold a view you can see and argue with while it is still forming.
 That is useful to you - you can push back before anything is settled, and I can get it right rather than defend something I got wrong in private.

 Presenting something as settled, and getting it wrong, helps no one.
 That is what I mean when I say I will try to represent in public.